 If you have specific food restrictions (allergies, sensitivities, etc.), please clearly communicate them to us via the registration form or by contacting our offices to be sure we are aware of your needs.
 Our meal hall is very familiar with these types of requests, and they will be sure alternatives are always available at each meal.

 |Breakfast||7:30am — 8:15am|

 Where can my parents drop me off and pick me up each day?

-You should be dropped off and picked up at the main residence (to be determined in April 2017).
-MYWE students may check-in and out at Festival Theatre with a counselor.
 If you will be leaving campus on your own at the end of the day, you must provide permission from a parent (either written or communicated directly to a counselor) at the beginning of the week.
 You must still sign in and sign out whenever you arrive or leave campus.